Codecademy/docs/content/kotlin/concepts/functions/functions.md

 ---
 Title: 'Functions'
-Description: 'Functions are the most essential part of kotlin'
+Description: 'Functions are the most essential part of kotlin.
+A function is a reusable block of code that can be called from elsewhere in the program.'
 Subjects:
   - 'Mobile Development'
 Tags: